open-edge-platform/geti-sdk/geti_sdk/deployment/resources/OVMS_README.md

 # Deploying Geti models with OpenVINO Model Server (OVMS)
 > Note: This feature is deprecated and is not recommended for use.

-This README describes how to set up an OpenVINO Model Server for any Intel® Geti™ project.
+This README describes how to set up an OpenVINO Model Server for any Geti™ project.
 Please note that it is meant as an example only, and the configuration used may not be optimal for a production environment.